Silver(II) fluoride

 Silver(II) fluoride is a chemical compound with the formula AgF2.
-It is a rare example of a silver(II) compound.
-Silver usually exists in its +1 oxidation state.
+It is a rare example of a silver(II) compound - silver usually exists in its +1 oxidation state.
 It is used as a fluorinating agent.

 Preparation

 AgF2 can be synthesized by fluorinating Ag2O with elemental fluorine.
 Also, at 200 °C (473 K) elemental fluorine will react with AgF or AgCl to produce AgF2.

 As a strong fluorinating agent, AgF2 should be stored in Teflon or a passivated metal container.
 It is light sensitive.

 AgF2 can be purchased from various suppliers, the demand being less than 100 kg/year.
 While laboratory experiments find use for AgF2, it is too expensive for large scale industry use.
-In 1993, AgF2 cost between 1000-1400 US dollars per kg.
+In 1993, AgF2 cost between 1000–1400 US dollars per kg.

 Composition and structure

 AgF2 is a white crystalline powder, but it is usually black/brown due to impurities.
 The F/Ag ratio for most samples is < 2, typically approaching 1.75 due to contamination with Ag and oxides and carbon.

 For some time, it was doubted that silver was actually in the +2 oxidation state, rather than some combination of states such as AgI[AgIIIF4], which would be similar to silver(I,III) oxide.
 Neutron diffraction studies, however, confirmed its description as silver(II).
 The AgI[AgIIIF4] was found to be present at high temperatures, but it was unstable with respect to AgF2.

 In the gas phase, AgF2 is believed to have D∞h symmetry.
+Per single-crystal X-ray diffraction, the silver atoms are square planar-coordinated in the solid state.

-Approximately 14 kcal/mol (59 kJ/mol) separate the ground and first excited states.
+Approximately 14 kcal/mol (59 kJ/mol; 0.61 eV/f.u.) separate the ground and first excited states.
 The compound is paramagnetic, but it becomes ferromagnetic at temperatures below −110 °C (163 K).